OF THE PRESIDENT

 - Shall proclaim by decree a referendum on a Bill passed by Parliament regarding a serious social issue.
 This shall be countersigned by the Speaker, provided the referendum has been proposed by 120 MPs and been passed by 180 MPs (article 44 par.
 2.2).

 - Shall promulgate the laws passed by Parliament within one month of the vote.
-With the signing of the law the President attests both to the legitimacy of the law as well as to the observance of the procedures laid down (article 42 par.
+With the signing of the law the President attests both to the authenticity of the law as well as to the observance of the procedures laid down (article 42 par.
 1).

 - Shall publish the laws passed by Parliament.
 Such publication is the act of the President of the Republic by which he orders the publication of the law in the Government Gazette (article 42 par.
 1).